Skip to main content

 For example, you can add pages like:

-Once you've set up your app, you can enable the user portal to allow your users to interact with the app and see their submitted data.
+Once you've set up your app, you can activate the client portal to allow your users to interact with the app and see their submitted data.

-In the Setup Wizard, you will have three options to add a user base:
+In the Setup Wizard, you will have three options to add a user directory:

-Create a new user base: A new base will be created, and everyone who logs in or signs up will be added.
+• Create a new user directory: A new directory will be created, and everyone who logs in or signs up will be added.

-Select an existing base: Use a user base that already exists in your Formaloo account.
+• Select an existing directory: Use a user directory that already exists in your Formaloo account.

 After choosing your preferred option, click Next step.

-You will then be asked to configure your user portal settings.
+You will then be asked to configure your Client portal settings.
 These settings allow you to control how users interact with the portal.
 The key settings include:

 Once you’ve set your preferences, click Next.